JerBouma/FinanceDatabase/financedatabase/README.md

 large_value_etfs = fd.select_etfs(category="Large Value")
 ```

-Which returns a total of 80 ETFs in which below is a small snippet of the output:
+Which returns a total of approximately 80 ETFs in which below is a small snippet of the output:

 ```text
 {'ABEQ': {'category': 'Large Value',